swcarpentry/shell-novice/05-script.md

 an explanation that sends the reader in the wrong direction is worse than none at all.

 Second,
-suppose we have just run a series of commands that did something useful&mdash;for example, that created a graph we'd like to use in a paper.
+suppose we have just run a series of commands that did something useful --- for example, that created a graph we'd like to use in a paper.
 We'd like to be able to re-create the graph later if we need to, so we want to save the commands in a file.